ivansharamok/aspnetcore-docker-logging/README.md

 ## create ASP.NET Core app

-To create a new app exec this line:
+you can create a new ASP.NET Core app using `dotnet` CLI:

 ```bash
 dotnet new web -o src/ -n aspnetcore-docker-logging